openfoodfacts/folksonomy_api/INSTALL.md

 ## Requirements

-- Postgresql 13 or newer
+- PostgreSQL 13 or newer
-- Python 3.8 or newer
+- Python 3.9 or newer
 - Python modules in "requirements.txt"

 ## Setup on Debian 12 (Recommended Method)